spgreen/psTrace/README.md

       pip install Jinja2

 - Web Server (Apache, Nginx, etc)
-- Postfix for sending out email alerts
+- SMTP Server (Postfix, etc) that does not require authentication for sending out email alerts
 - Accesss to a PerfSONAR Measurement Archive with traceroute/tracepath data

 ## Using the psTrace Analysis Tool